JonathanWoollett-Light/cogent/README.md

 ## A note

 I continue working on GPU stuff, I've made some interesting things there, but ultimately it made me realise this is far too monumental a task, I am not Nvidia, I am not Google, I'm just some random sole dev.
 Right now I'm working on other things and while I would love to continue this project, I think honestly, it's not a good use of time.
-I could not feasibly make this project good enough to be worth using.
+I could not feasibly make this project good enough to be worth using professionally.

 So for now, this project is no longer in active development.